ClaraR93/paddle-adventures/README.md

 4. I filled in all three inputs but put in an invalid email and tried to submit.
 The form prompted me to enter an @ symbol to proceed.
 I corrected this, submitted the form, and the page redirected me to the thank you page as it's supposed to.

+404 Error Page

+1. I tested the 404 page by adding a subdirectory to the URL that didn't exist.
+This brought up the 404 page as it's supposed to.

 - - -

 ## Credits